ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

     - Double pop quiz: what does "modem" mean?

-### Firewalld - zones
+### Firewalld - network zones

-In terms of __routing the network traffic the way we want__, the Linux firewall program "firewalld" will be doing the magic for us.
+In terms of __routing the network traffic the way we want__, the Linux firewall program "firewalld" will be doing the magic for us on CentOS.

 On CentOS machines:
 * Get info about the current firewall setup: `sudo firewall-cmd --list-all-zones`